“Soon, we lawyers won’t be needed anymore.”

 In the future, it will be about taking responsibility for good decisions.

-AI can help avoid mistakes—but it needs people who know which mistakes are even relevant.
+AI can help avoid mistakes—but it needs people who know which mistakes even matter.

 It can check a thousand variants—but it needs someone to say which one is right.